Fracking: Shales

 Hydraulic fracturing of shales goes back at least to 1965, when some operators in the Big Sandy gas field of eastern Kentucky and southern West Virginia started hydraulically fracturing the Ohio Shale and Cleveland Shale, using relatively small fracs.
 The frac jobs generally increased production, especially from lower-yielding wells.

 In 1976, the United States government started the Eastern Gas Shales Project, which included numerous public-private hydraulic fracturing demonstration projects.
 During the same period, the Gas Research Institute, a gas industry research consortium, received approval for research and funding from the Federal Energy Regulatory Commission.

-In 1997, Nick Steinsberger, an engineer of Mitchell Energy (now part of Devon Energy), applied the slickwater fracturing technique, using more water and higher pump pressure than previous fracturing techniques, which was used in East Texas in the Barnett Shale of north Texas.
-In 1998, the new technique proved to be successful when the first 90 days gas production from the well called S.H.
-Griffin No. 3 exceeded production of any of the company's previous wells.
+In 1997, Nick Steinsberger, an engineer of Mitchell Energy (now part of Devon Energy), applied the slickwater fracturing technique, which used more water and higher pump pressure than previous fracturing techniques and was primarily used in East Texas, in the Barnett Shale of north Texas.
+In 1998, the new technique proved to be successful when the first 90 days gas production from the well, called S.H.
+Griffin No. 3, exceeded production of any of the company's previous wells.
 This new completion technique made gas extraction widely economical in the Barnett Shale, and was later applied to other shales, including the Eagle Ford and Bakken Shale.
 George P. Mitchell has been called the "father of fracking" because of his role in applying it in shales.
-The first horizontal well in the Barnett Shale was drilled in 1991, but was not widely done in the Barnett until it was demonstrated that gas could be economically extracted from vertical wells in the Barnett.
+The first horizontal well in the Barnett Shale was drilled in 1991, but was not widely used there until it was demonstrated that gas could be economically extracted from vertical wells.

 As of 2013, massive hydraulic fracturing is being applied on a commercial scale to shales in the United States, Canada, and China.
 Several additional countries are planning to use hydraulic fracturing.

 Process

-According to the United States Environmental Protection Agency (EPA), hydraulic fracturing is a process to stimulate a natural gas, oil, or geothermal well to maximize extraction.
+As defined by the United States Environmental Protection Agency (EPA), hydraulic fracturing is a process to stimulate a natural gas, oil, or geothermal well to maximize extraction.
 The EPA defines the broader process to include acquisition of source water, well construction, well stimulation, and waste disposal.